 View a video fly-through of the planned route for stage seven of the Tour of Britain through Nottinghamshire, from West Bridgford to Mansfield.

 Plumtree is a small village with a population of around 200, located 5 miles (8 km) south-east of Nottingham, just off the A606 between Tollerton and Keyworth.
 Its population has remained fairly constant during its transition from an agricultural village to a residential one.

 It features a thriving church dedicated to St Mary; a popular village hall; a pub called The Griffin Inn (which is currently closed for refurbishment and will re-open again in 2018); a premier league cricket team; and the award-winning Perkins Bar & Bistro and Carriage Hall.

 - to publicise forthcoming events of interest to local residents;

 - to provide a platform to showcase Plumtree’s social history;

 - to describe local amenities for people visiting the area or thinking of moving to the village.

-It is complementary to the existing Plumtree Parish Council website, see below.
+It is complementary to the Plumtree Church and Plumtree Parish Council websites, see below.